 You pay SDRT on paperless transactions when you buy:

-SDRT is also payable when you buy units in unit trusts or shares in open-ended investment companies - though how it's paid differs from shares, as explained below.
+SDRT is still payable when you buy units in unit trusts or shares in open-ended investment companies - though how it is paid differs from shares, as explained below.

 Most paperless share transactions that you pay SDRT on are carried out electronically through CREST, the electronic settlement and registration system administered by Euroclear.